microsoft/CNTK/Documentation/Documents/Configuration Files.md

     -   minibatchSize – the minibatch size to use when reading and processing the dataset

-    -   epochSize – {0} size of epoch, if not specified or set to zero entire dataset will be read once.
+    -   epochSize – {0} size of an epoch, if not specified or set to zero entire dataset will be read once.

     -   modelPath – path to the model file we are using to process the input data

-    -   outputPath – output path to write file in a text based format.
-Either the writer config, or the outputPath will be used.
+    -   outputPath – output path to write file in a text-based format.
+Either the writer config or the outputPath will be used.

     -   outputNodeNames – an array of one or more output node names to be written to a file